gitlabhq/gitlabhq/doc/project_services/jira.md

      ---

-1. Now, let's create a `gitlab-developers` group which will have write-access to projects in JIRA.
+1. Now, let's create a `gitlab-developers` group which will have write access to projects in JIRA.
 Go to the **Groups** tab and select **Create group**.

      ![JIRA create new user](img/jira_create_new_group.png)